Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 11. Test

 Once the silicone has fully cured, begin to test the water-fastness of the tank by filling it with small amounts of water at a time to watch for bowing and cracking.
 Once you’ve filled the tank, allow it to sit for 12-24 hours to ensure there are no leaks.
 If your tank has leaks, you can seal over the outer edge of the tank where the leak is, allow it to cure, then try again.
 If a leak is still present, you can use a razor blade to scrape the area of silicone on the interior where the leak is and re-seal it.
-Don’t cut all the way through the seal.
+Don’t cut through the seal.
 Just remove the interior piece of silicone.
 If this is not successful, you will need to strip the silicone and repeat step #10.
 Silicone will not adhere well to dry silicone.

 12. Extras